 Florida’s many CCRCs and other senior living communities have much to offer their residents including a great year-round climate, nearby beaches, and countless activities.
 Although the areas impacted by Hurricane Irma have a large clean-up process in front of them, the state will continue to have many alluring features for retirees.

-To learn more about retiring in Florida, including information on taxes, senior housing, and state CCRC regulations, check out our free Florida profile report.
-Or, to search for CCRCs in the state, visit our free online community search tool.
+To learn more about retiring in Florida, including information on taxes, senior housing, and state CCRC regulations, check out our free Florida retirement guide or our free online community search tool.

 Image credit: Pexels/Pixabay

 FREE Detailed Profile Reports on CCRCs/Life Plan Communities